BarbaraCristinaNunes/final-project/pivity_botanical_collection/README.md

 * 01/02/2002

-I started to thing how and what I have to show to the user after the login.
+I started to thing how and what I have to show to the user after login.